 \subsubsection{Experiment 3: DAFMM accelerated GMRES solver with HODLR preconditioner for Gaussian contrast with $\kappa=40$}

 We set the leaf size to $64$, $\kappa$ to $40$, $\epsilon_{NCA}$ to $10^{-10}$, $\epsilon_{GMRES}$ to $10^{-12}$ and $\epsilon_{grid}$ to $10^{-8}$.
 We use Gaussian contrast as defined in equation \ref{eq:gaussianContrast}.
 The generated system is of size $N=14848$.
 We solve for the scattered field using the GMRES solver accelerated by DAFMM with HODLR as preconditioner on a square $\Omega$, $[-0.5,0.5]^{2}$.
 The HODLR preconditioner is built such that its off-diagonal blocks are compressed to a user-specified rank.
 An increase in the rank leads to a more accurate preconditioner but would incur additional CPU time needed to build it.
 We studied this behavior by choosing ranks $5$, $15$, and $25$.
-The decay of residual with iteration count and the CPU time to solve are shown in Figure~\ref{IterationTime40}.
+The decay of residual with iteration count is shown in Figure~\ref{IterationTime40}.
+The CPU times to factorize the HODLR preconditioner and solve (the time taken by the GMRES routine which includes the times to apply the preconditioner and DAFMM in each iteration) are shown in Figure~\ref{IterationTime40} and Table~\ref{table:IterationTime40}.
 For the example considered, the choice of $15$ for the off-diagonal block rank gives the smallest computational time.